-Connecting air supply top tank
+Connecting air supply to the top of the tank

-15.2 Periodic Inspection and Test (2.5 Year Intermediate and 5 Year Test).
+15.2 Periodic Inspection and Test (2.5 Year Intermediate and 5 Year Test)

-- Out of date, invalid test date. - Illegible or missing test marking.
+- Out of date, invalid test date - Illegible or missing test marking.

-The Periodic Inspection and Test is a regulatory requirement carried out at 5 year intervals and in addition an intermediate inspection and test at 2.5 years.
+The Periodic Inspection and Test is a regulatory requirement carried out at 5-year intervals and in addition an intermediate inspection and test at 2.5 years.